notcooler/cm-ticket-testing/README.md

     },
 }
 ```
-Once the key gets fetched it calls the ``searcher.find_element or find_elements`` function and passes the type and value argument to it.
+Once the key gets fetched it calls the ``searcher.findElement or findElements`` function and passes the type and value argument to it.
 This approach makes it more easy it find elements to intereact with them.
-And makes it more generic since all tests can access the ``find_element(s)`` function and it's config is easily changeable without touching the code.
+And makes it more generic since all tests can access the ``findElements(s)`` function and it's config is easily changeable without touching the code.

-The second argument ``parentElement`` isn't required and if it's given it will search from the perspective of the parent and not from the beginning of the page, really usefull.
+The second argument ``searcher`` can be one of the 2 things:
+1. ``WebDriver``, which results in searching from the root of page.
+2. ``WebElement``, which resulsts in searching from the elements perspective, thus not from the root of the page.

 Once again checking the script ``utils/elementSearcher.py`` self is also a really nice and easy way to understand, since it's commented out.

-Using the ``find_element(s)`` function isn't required however, but is recommended to use.
+Using the ``findElement(s)`` function isn't required however, but is recommended to use.
 A good nice complex example of all this combined is in ``tests/totalPriceAmount.py``, and i am guessing it's explained enough.

 ### That's it, good luck using it. :)